 (iii) the amount applied from the reserve account.

-41. Information about fees and charges
+41. Fees and charges, information about in annual financial report

 In relation to each program in respect of which fees or charges were imposed (whether under the Act or any other written law), the annual financial report is to include details of the total revenue received from the fees and charges from that program.